Partial regularity and higher integrability for A-quasiconvex variational problems: Introduction

 an estimate which will be used frequently in the sequel.

-It was observed in \cite{ChenKris17} that strong quasiconvexity at a point is sufficient for proving coercivity for autonomous integrands.
+It was observed in \cite{ChenKris17} that strong quasiconvexity at a point is sufficient for proving mean coercivity for autonomous integrands.
 This interesting observation led us to realize that our strong quasiconvexity assumptions ensure existence in the case of autonomous integrands: \begin{bigthm} Let $f\colon V\to\R$.
 Under the assumptions of Theorem~\ref{thm:main_A-free} (resp.~\ref{thm:main}), generalized minimizers of Problem~\eqref{eq:P_Omega_Afree} (resp.~\eqref{eq:P_Omega}) exist. \end{bigthm} The technical description of our notion of minimality can be found in Definition~\ref{def:generalized_min}.
+As a consequence of Theorem~\ref{thm:existence_autonomous}, our results offer a full package in the case of autonomous integrands: strong quasiconvexity, smoothness, and growth conditions imply existence and regularity of minimizers.

 When applied to the case of exterior derivatives, this result is more general than Theorem~5.1 in \cite{Dacorogna_JEMS} as far as both the coercivity condition and the regularity of the boundary data are concerned.
-In fact, to the best of our knowledge, our results are the first partial regularity results for minimizers of integral functionals defined on exact differential forms \cite{Dacorogna_JEMS,SIL1,SIL2,SIL3}: \begin{bigthm} Let $1<p<\infty$ and $u_0\in L^p(\Omega)$ with $du_0\in L^p(\Omega)$.
-Consider the problem to
+In fact, to the best of our knowledge, our results are the first partial regularity results for minimizers of integral functionals defined on exact differential forms \cite{Dacorogna_JEMS,SIL1,SIL2,SIL3}: \begin{bigthm} Let $1<p<\infty$, $u_0\in L^p(\Omega,\Lambda^{k-1} \R)$ with $du_0\in L^p(\Omega)$.
+Consider the problem